francisuml/100-Days-of-Machine-Learning/Day13_UnsupervisedLearning/README.md

-# Day 13: Unsupervised Learning

-🚀 Objective

-Today, we explored Unsupervised Learning, a powerful machine learning technique used to uncover hidden patterns in data without labeled outputs.
-Unlike supervised learning, where we train models with input-output pairs, unsupervised learning finds structure in the data itself.
-We applied clustering and dimensionality reduction techniques to analyze real-world data, grouping similar entities and reducing the dataset's complexity for better visualization and interpretation.
-📌 What We Did

-Clustering with K-Means & DBSCAN: We grouped data points based on similarities, allowing us to identify meaningful clusters in the dataset.
-Dimensionality Reduction with PCA: We reduced the number of features while preserving important patterns, making it easier to visualize the dataset in 2D and 3D.
-Robust Visualizations: We used Plotly to create interactive plots, helping us understand how data points are distributed and clustered.
-Real-World Application: We applied these techniques to a dataset that contains socio-economic and health indicators for various countries, demonstrating how unsupervised learning can be used for pattern discovery.
-🔥 Why This Matters

-Unsupervised learning is a crucial tool in machine learning, enabling us to:
-✅ Discover natural groupings in data (e.g., customer segmentation, anomaly detection).
-✅ Reduce complexity while maintaining meaningful information.
-✅ Find insights in unstructured datasets where labels are not available.
-Mastering unsupervised learning is a stepping stone to more advanced AI applications, such as anomaly detection, recommendation systems, and deep learning autoencoders.
-🛠 Challenges Faced & How We Overcame Them

-Choosing the Optimal Number of Clusters: We used the Elbow Method to determine the best number of clusters in K-Means.
-Interpreting Clusters Meaningfully: We analyzed feature importance to understand the differences between clusters.
-Handling High-Dimensional Data: We used Principal Component Analysis (PCA) to visualize high-dimensional data effectively.
-🎯 What’s Next?

-Tomorrow, we will dive into a critical concept in machine learning:
+Day 13: Unsupervised Learning 🚀

+Objective

+Today, we explored Unsupervised Learning, a powerful machine learning technique used to identify patterns in data without predefined labels.
+Unlike Supervised Learning, where models learn from labeled data, Unsupervised Learning finds hidden structures within the dataset.
+In this notebook, we will:
+✔️ Understand Clustering and Dimensionality Reduction ✔️ Implement K-Means and DBSCAN for clustering
+✔️ Apply Principal Component Analysis (PCA) for feature reduction ✔️ Visualize high-dimensional data in 2D and 3D using Plotly ✔️ Analyze real-world applications of unsupervised learning 1️⃣ Understanding Clustering

+Clustering is the process of grouping similar data points together.
+It is widely used in:
+Customer segmentation (grouping customers based on behavior) Anomaly detection (fraud detection in transactions) Genomics (identifying gene expression patterns)
+🔹 K-Means Clustering
+K-Means is a centroid-based clustering algorithm that partitions data into K clusters.
+Each cluster is defined by a centroid, and points are assigned to the nearest centroid.
+📌 Steps:
+Choose the number of clusters (K).
+Randomly initialize cluster centroids.
+Assign each data point to the nearest centroid.
+Update centroids based on cluster assignments.
+Repeat until convergence.
+🔍 Finding the Optimal K: We used the Elbow Method, which evaluates the Within-Cluster Sum of Squares (WCSS) to determine the best number of clusters.
+🔹 DBSCAN (Density-Based Spatial Clustering)
+Unlike K-Means, DBSCAN (Density-Based Spatial Clustering of Applications with Noise) does not require specifying the number of clusters.
+Instead, it groups points based on density, making it effective for datasets with varying cluster sizes and noise.
+2️⃣ Dimensionality Reduction with PCA

+High-dimensional data can be challenging to visualize and analyze.
+Principal Component Analysis (PCA) helps by transforming the data into a lower-dimensional space while preserving essential information.
+✔️ Why Use PCA?
+Reduces computation time
+Helps visualize complex datasets in 2D/3D
+Removes redundant information
+📌 How It Works:
+Standardize the data (mean = 0, variance = 1).
+Compute the covariance matrix.
+Extract eigenvalues and eigenvectors.
+Project the data onto principal components.
+We used PCA1 and PCA2 to visualize our clustering results effectively.
+3️⃣ Visualizing the Clusters with Plotly

+After applying clustering techniques, we created robust interactive 2D and 3D visualizations to interpret our results. import plotly.express as px

+🔍 Interpreting the Graphs
+K-Means Clustering Plot: Shows distinct groups based on the optimal number of clusters selected.
+DBSCAN Plot: Highlights how the density-based approach forms clusters while marking outliers.
+4️⃣ Challenges & Solutions

+🔸 Choosing the Optimal Number of Clusters
+✔️ Used the Elbow Method to determine the best K value.
+🔸 Handling High-Dimensional Data
+✔️ Applied PCA to visualize clusters in a reduced feature space.
+🔸 Noise & Outliers in DBSCAN
+✔️ Tuned epsilon (ε) and minimum samples to balance sensitivity.
+5️⃣ Real-World Applications

+🚀 Unsupervised Learning is used in:
+✅ Customer segmentation in marketing
+✅ Fraud detection in financial transactions
+✅ Anomaly detection in cybersecurity
+✅ Pattern recognition in genetics
+🔜 What’s Next?

+Tomorrow, we will dive into a crucial topic:
 📌 Day 14: Overfitting & Underfitting
-Learn how models can perform well on training data but fail in real-world applications.
-Understand how to balance model complexity to improve generalization.
-Apply techniques like cross-validation and regularization to optimize performance.
-Stay consistent, keep practicing, and let’s continue mastering machine learning! 🚀
+Understand why models fail to generalize to new data Learn techniques to balance bias and variance Implement cross-validation and regularization to improve model performance By mastering Unsupervised Learning, you are building a strong foundation for more advanced AI applications.
+Keep learning, stay curious, and let’s continue the journey! 🚀